Peyman-Borhani/Work-Plan/README.md

 # App Development
-Mobile apps (Native or Web) are the most used platform amongst users therefore we first concentrate on this market.
+Mobile apps (Native or Web) are the most used platform therefore we first concentrate on this market.

+# First Products approach
 For a startup is important to gain success fast => First few products are apps which:

 ▪ Easily and Quickly made.